periodic/LoLLogs/presentation/presentation.md

 Introduction
 ================================
-* Wanted to create an easy way to write sites to analyze data
+Goal: make it easy to write Websites to analyze arbitrary data

-* We wrote a package that does this
+We wrote a data query package to run map reduce queries on MongoDB

-* We build a site that analyzes League of Legends data
+We built a site using Yesod that analyzes League of Legends data

+> Project components:
+>
+> * Website
+> * Chart creation
+> * Data analysis
+> * Log parser
+> * Log client

 Motivations for this project
 ================================